MEERAN2314/pynta/docs/PERFORMANCE.md

 ## Comparison with Other Libraries

-Pynta is designed to be:
+Unifyt is designed to be:
 - **Faster than Pint** for array operations (vectorized)
 - **Comparable to Unyt** in performance
 - **More feature-rich** than both